Portia

 Character Profile – At a Glance

-• Role: The play's true protagonist by every structural measure — the wealthy heiress of Belmont, the daughter bound by her father's casket-test, the lawyer "Balthazar" who defeats Shylock in the highest court of Venice, the wife who exposes her husband's hierarchy of loves through the ring trick, and the figure who speaks the most-quoted single passage in the play — "the quality of mercy is not strained."
+• Role: The wealthy heiress of Belmont, bound by her dead father's casket-test, who disguises herself as the lawyer "Balthazar" to defeat Shylock in court, exposes her husband's loyalties through the ring trick, and speaks the play's most famous lines – "the quality of mercy is not strained."

-• Key Traits: Intelligent, witty, decisive, capable of moving fluently between domestic and legal registers, given to wry humour in private and to high formal eloquence in public, openly impatient with the constraints her father's will has placed on her — and, by 4.1, the figure whose legal-rhetorical skill exceeds anything else in the play.
+• Key Traits: Clever, witty, and decisive; equally at home in private teasing and high public eloquence; openly impatient with the limits her father's will has placed on her; and, by A4S1, the sharpest legal mind in the play.

-• Key Actions: Reviews her foreign suitors with Nerissa in 1.2; dismisses Morocco in 2.7 and Arragon in 2.9; submits to Bassanio in 3.2 with the "unlessoned girl" speech; sets out for Venice in disguise in 3.4; delivers the "quality of mercy" speech and the pound-of-flesh manoeuvre in 4.1 as Balthazar; asks Bassanio for his ring in 4.2; engineers the ring trick in 5.1 that exposes Bassanio's hierarchy of loves; delivers the news of Antonio's restored fortune and Lorenzo and Jessica's deed of gift.
+• Key Actions: Reviews her suitors with Nerissa in A1S2; watches Morocco and Arragon fail the casket-test in A2S7 and A2S9; submits to Bassanio with the "unlessoned girl" speech in A3S2; sets out for Venice in disguise in A3S4; delivers the "quality of mercy" speech and the pound-of-flesh manoeuvre in A4S1; takes Bassanio's ring as payment; springs the ring trick in A5S1; and brings the three pieces of news that close the play.

 • Famous Quote: